Lene13/Acoustic-Neutrino-Detection/6. Montecarlo Detection Efficiency/README.md

 * Tanganyika NMin=10.txt
 * Tanganyika NMin=4.txt

 Note: The data files have been created with code from Kevin, which can be found at https://github.com/Kevinvo97/Hydrophones/tree/main.
+Additionally, the code used to create them can be found in the folder called *Event Detection Algorithm*.